slightlynybbled/manufacturing/readme.md

 Note the trailing semicolon on the second statement!

+There is a sample jupyter notebook in the examples directory.

 ## Cpk Visualization

 The most useful feature of the `manufacturing` package is the visualization of Cpk.